-- " Address unmet needs in the community by removing the institutional bias for Medicaid long term supports and services by amending the Medicaid formula for costsharing with the states to provide a greater fiscal incentive for supporting individuals in the community rather than in institutions; and - " Decouple eligibility for HCBS waivers from eligibility for institutional services.
+- " Address unmet needs in the community by removing the institutional bias for Medicaid LTSS.
+Institutional bias refers to the fact that most institutional services are mandatory under the Medicaid law while community services provided through waivers are optional; and - " Decouple eligibility for HCBS waivers from eligibility for institutional services.